techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 ### Will people think I'm just on a paid vacation?

 People might, but they'd be wrong.
-You're entitled to time off to recover when you need it -- as is anyone else who's long-term ill.
+If you're ill and can't work, then you need time  to recover---as would anyone else in those circumstances.
+Dutch law protects workers from employer retaliation during long-term illness, so as long as you fulfil your [obligations](#obligations) as a worker, your boss can't fire you for being long-term ill.
 Let people talk, and look after yourself.

 ### Can my doctor say I'm not allowed to work?